piktochart/try-vue3/NOTES.md

 - Considered a BREAKING CHANGE!
 Because the `model` option is deprecated
 - To emit the changes back to the parent component, must use `$emit('update:propName', value)`
 - Ignore the linting, I guess it's still outdated or following the Vue2 rules

+# Suspense

+- A wrapper component that supports the new composition API and handling the case of asynchronous setup
+- Show the #fallback template as the default one while setup() is still not returning the values